 How many classes will the B5 Workforce scholarship cover?

-EIP will cover up to $2000 for full time or part time students.
+The Institute will cover up to $2000 for part time students.
 The B5 CUNY-SUNY workforce scholarship requires students to be part-time.
-For 2022, we have increased the course/credit limit per semester to nine (9) credits or three courses.
-The maximum coverage for the B5 Workforce scholarship is $2000.
+Students can participate in up to nine (9) credits or three courses.
+The maximum coverage for the B5 CUNY-SUNY Workforce scholarship is $2000.

 What is the total amount I could potentially qualify for?